19hours/sg-statutes/Acts/Singapore Accountancy Commission Act.md

 (2) If any question arises as to whether any particular property, asset, interest, right, privilege, debt, liability or obligation has been transferred to or vested in the Commission under subsection (1), a certificate under the hand of the Minister for Finance shall be conclusive evidence that the property, asset, interest, right, privilege, debt, liability or obligation was or was not so transferred or vested.

-(3) Every agreement relating to any of the transferred property, assets, interests, rights, privileges, debts, liabilities or obligations to which the Authority was a party immediately before the transfer date, whether or not of such a nature that the rights and liabilities thereunder could be assigned, shall have effect and shall be enforceable by or against the Commission as from that date as if —
+(3) Every agreement relating to any of the transferred property, assets, interests, rights, privileges, debts, liabilities or obligations to which the Authority was a party immediately before the transfer date, whether or not of such a nature that the rights and liabilities under the agreement could be assigned, shall have effect and shall be enforceable by or against the Commission as from that date as if —

 (a) the Commission had been a party to such an agreement instead of the Authority; and